A good helmet is arguably the most important piece of cycling equipment you can own. It keeps your brain safe!

 We know several people who have had a crash in this helmet, to good outcomes.
 That is thanks in large part to the extended rear-of-head coverage and Smith’s proprietary Koroyd construction.

-Finally, if you’re a racer (or you just like to go fast), the Overtake is highly aerodynamic.
-In a wind tunnel study, the Giro Overtake did significantly better than many of its competitors.
+Finally, if you’re a racer (or you just like to go fast), the Trace is highly aerodynamic.
+In a wind tunnel study, the Giro Trace did significantly better than many of its competitors.

 Giro Seyen MIPS